 For example, the Wildlife Conservation Society is focusing its tree-planting in some forests on species that like warmer temperatures, basically trying to mold the forest for the coming decades.
 It’s also preparing land near the coasts, but not directly on them, to become the next coastal wetlands as the seas rise.
 Kim Hall with the Nature Conservancy, meanwhile, talked about making sure land is easy enough for animals to move across, essentially making sure they can flee as the climate changes around them.

 This is a perspective I’d never heard of before.
 It oddly sounds like giving up, cutting our losses.
-But it also seems pragmatic and potentially indispensable.
+But its proponents cast it as also pragmatic and potentially indispensable.
 Much more along these lines needs to be done to prepare for what could be coming, the speakers said.
 Cities need to prepare for weather and water and drought, they said, and we must keep working to change our energy sources and live in better balance with the rest of life.

 Anyway, I’ll stop there, but I hope these issues seem worthwhile to you.
 Many people, perhaps including yourself, don’t accept climate science’s consistent findings, and science in general is imperfect and human.
-But we appear to be living on a warming and changing planet, and an awful lot of people agree that means we need to change, too.
+But people who study these things have largely concluded we’re living on a warming and changing planet, and many others agree that means we need to change, too.